 How to treat pinworm infection?

 For the child to recover quickly, give the medicines as directed by the physician and complete the entire course of dosage.
 Your doctor may advise the whole family to take a precautionary dose of medicines as pinworms are contagious.
+Most importantly, trim your child’s nails and make them wear a well-fitting undergarment to prevent them from scratching their bottom.
+Otherwise, they keep getting reinfected from their own fingers (autoinfection).

 Note that it is not advisable to use over-the-counter medicines for children.
 Therefore, consult a doctor for advice.